vipandeepkaur1858/Induction/README.md

  8:30 to 10:00 gurudwara sahib
  10:30 Refreshment
  10:30 to 11:30 harsimran sir
- Harpreet mam (HoD of applied science) principal sir Dr.sehajpal singh chief guest Er. rakesh kumar sir ravinder garg sir (municipal of corporation of lundhiana)
+ 11:30 to 12:30Harpreet mam (HoD of applied science) 12:30 to 1:30 principal sir Dr.sehajpal singh
+ 1:30 to 2:30chief guest Er. rakesh kumar sir
+2:30 to 3:30 ravinder garg sir (municipal of corporation of lundhiana)
 # Day 2
 9:30 to 10:30 english proficiency test
 10:30 to 11:30 maths proficiency test